Introduction

 The control group did not report acne eruptions.
 One subject from the organic group complained of acne by the end of the trial.
 In contrast, two participants from the non-organic group reported acne.
 There was only one instance of allergic reactions in the form of rashes, which was observed in the non-organic foundation group.

-Non-organic foundation performed better regarding skin tone matching, coverage of spots and wrinkles, and longevity.
+Non-organic foundations performed better regarding skin tone matching, coverage of spots and wrinkles, and longevity.
 This observation was attributed to the presence of dyes and colorants in the non-organic foundation that facilitated the development of different pigments that matched varying skin tones.
 The low longevity of organic foundation was attributed to the lack of artificial chemicals that made non-organic cosmetics waterproof.

-Some of the benefits of using organic makeup include the absence of harsh chemicals, high level of safety and richness in nutrients.
-The chemicals found in most mineral or non-organic makeup are usually harsh to the skin, which may prompt irritation or allergic reactions in people with sensitive skins.
+Some of the benefits of using organic makeup include the absence of harsh chemicals, a high level of safety, and richness in nutrients.
+The chemicals found in most mineral or non-organic makeup are usually harsh to the skin, which may prompt irritation or allergic reactions in people with sensitive skin.
 Some of the most commonly used chemicals include parabens and phthalates, which are associated with the development of cancer and type II diabetes (Crinnion, 2010).
-Another disadvantage of non-organic makeup is that it may contain endocrine disruptors, which are synthetic compounds that imitate, alter or hinder the secretion or transport of hormones, which leads to hormonal disproportions and in extreme cases fertility problems (Darbre, 2006).
+Another disadvantage of non-organic makeup is that it may contain endocrine disruptors, which are synthetic compounds that imitate, alter, or hinder the secretion or transport of hormones, which leads to hormonal disproportions and in extreme cases fertility problems (Darbre, 2006).
 Hormonal imbalance is reported to play a substantial role in the development of acne (Ju et al., 2016) and is attributable to the acne instances observed in the experiment.

 Even though organic foundation is relatively safe, it may not be the best option for every person.
-People with extremely sensitive skins have been reported to react badly to organic makeup.
+People with extremely sensitive skin have been reported to react badly to organic makeup.
 For example, in the experiment, it was expected that there would be no instance of acne in the organic foundation group.
 However, one participant had acne, which could be attributed to the sensitivity of their skin.

 The non-organic foundation had more damaging effects on the skin than the organic foundation.
 These observations corroborated the hypothesis that organic makeup would perform better than non-organic makeup.
 The main goal of wearing makeup is to enhance one’s looks.
 From the experimental findings, going without makeup appeared beneficial to the skin as indicated by the absence of dryness, acne, and allergic reactions in the negative controls.
-However, for oily skins, having excessive shine during the day appeared to be a common problem that makeup use could alleviate.
+However, for oily skin, having excessive shine during the day appeared to be a common problem that makeup use could alleviate.

 Some of the strengths of the research included the use of replicates to ensure that the findings were not due to chance.
 The basic moisturizer was also used by all the participants thus rendering uniformity to the experiment.
 However, some of the shortcomings of the experiment included the inability to ascertain the impact of the basic moisturizer and soap on the treatments.
 The experiment also failed to consider the impact of various skin types on the foundations.
 Different skin types are known to react differently to various products and what works for one person may not necessarily work for another person.
 Dry skins tend to dry out very quickly and require products with additional moisturizing properties.
 Additionally, the prevailing weather conditions and the activities of the individuals are likely to contribute to the performance of the foundations.
 For example, on a dry, windy day the chances of skin dryness are higher than on a wet, humid day.
-Also, physically involving activities are likely to cause a lot of sweating and reduce the longevity of makeup.
+Also, physically involved activities are likely to cause a lot of sweating and reduce the longevity of makeup.
 The chances of oiliness are also higher on a hot day than on a cool day.

 References